Fixing deep-sea mining damage would be double the cost of extraction -study

 Several countries, including Germany, and companies, such as Google, AB Volvo Group, and Samsung SDI are calling for a moratorium on the start of the practice.

 Others are supporting it.
-Norway in June proposed opening parts of its extended continental shelf in the North Atlantic for mineral exploration as it looks to fuel economic activity without hydrocarbons.
+Norway in June proposed opening parts of its extended continental shelf in the North Atlantic for mineral exploration.

+"Any deep sea activity is hugely expensive.
+In Norway, we're also talking the High Arctic.
+You have ice sheets floating around... really difficult weather conditions... there is a huge issue about the technological development and the funding needed for that," said Kaja Loenne Fjaertoft a senior advisor at Sustainable Oceans with the World Wide Fund for Nature (WWF).

 ((Clara.Denina@thomsonreuters.com;))